Vapes

 HIV Medications

 The interactions between vaping and antiretroviral medications are not well known.
-There’s currently no evidence to suggest that vaping directly reduces the efficacy of antiretroviral medications.
-If some new research comes to light, then we’ll update this section and let you know.
-If vaping weed or nicotine, best to check these sections for any interactions with HIV medications.
+If new research comes to light, then we’ll update this section and let you know.
+If you are vaping, maybe chat with your HIV specialist for more information.

 The interactions between vaping and PrEP and PEP are not well known.
 There’s currently no evidence to suggest that vaping directly interacts with these medications or reduces their efficacy.
 We’ll keep looking and update you if any new research comes to light.